 - A partnership with Phoenix Seminary allows D.Min. students to enroll in courses at both schools

 The Doctor of Ministry program may be completed in three years’ time by enrolling in week-long intensive seminars offered at the Portland campus.
-This unique scheduling design means students can complete their studies without leaving family, career, or ministry behind.
-This level of academic research will require that D.Min. students have ready access to a theological or seminary library in their region.
+This streamlined scheduling means you can complete your studies without leaving family, career, or ministry behind.
+This level of academic research requires our D.Min. students to have ready access to a theological or seminary library in their region.

 - A Master of Divinity degree or a two year M.A. degree in ministry leadership consisting of at least 72 semester credits from an ATS-accredited seminary